raspberrypilearning/non-player-characters/en/step_4.md

 --- task ---

-Open the **PatrolController** script and create a `patrolSpeed` variable.
+Open the **PatrolController** script and create a public `patrolSpeed` variable.
 Create another public variable for the maximum distance you want the Dog to move - call it `maxMovement`.
 You also need a final variable to store the start position, this will be a `Vector3` called `startPosition`.

 --- code ---
 ---